 As mentioned at the top of the page, the Cave of the Seven Sleepers is located near a small village, just 10 kilometers to the East of Amman.
 Its close proximity to Amman makes it a very convenient site to visit.

 This is particularly true if you are going to be heading to the Dead Sea from Amman because you will essentially be driving past the village on your way there.
+Since all our Egypt and Jordan tours are fully customizable, a visit to this site can easily be added to your preferred tour itinerary.

 The Cave of the Seven Sleepers is typically open to visitors every day and there is no admission fee.
 It is however worth noting that there is no road access to the cave, so you will have to cover a short distance on foot.